geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 34. In the **new email address** window, under **Email address type**, leave the default SMTP address type selected.

-35. In the **Email address** field, you must enter the mail.onmicrosoft.com email address that you earlier found by querying the accepted domains in the Exchange admin center for Exchange Online. <br/>
+35. In the **Email address** field, you must enter the mail.onmicrosoft.com email address that you earlier found by querying the accepted domains in the Office 365 Exchange admin center for Exchange Online. <br/>

 	‎Enter **Scotty@M365xZZZZZZ.mail.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **OK**.